 In the state of Florida, laws exist to define legitimate business interests where a non-compete agreement can be enforced, including:

 - Protection of trade secrets

 - Relationships with prospective and existing clients

 - Extraordinary or specialized training used to maximize investment

-* Free Consultation not available for Employment Contract and Agreement consultations.
+* Free Case Evaluation is generally not available for Employment Contract and Agreement consultations.